Amway Artistry Intensive Skincare Advanced Skin Refinisher Review

 Review

-Results you may expect from using Amway Artistry Intensive Skincare Advanced Skin Refinisher:
+Does Amway Artistry Intensive Skincare Advanced Skin Refinisher Work?

-Quite moisturizing: Amway Artistry Intensive Skincare Advanced Skin Refinisher has a moisturizing rating of 4.7 out of 10.
+According to CreamScan analysis, Amway Artistry Intensive Skincare Advanced Skin Refinisher is quite moisturizing, with a moisturizing rating of 4.7 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 1.5 out of 10 and a high humectancy of 7.9 out of 10, primarily due to the high content of Glycerin (est. ≈2.0%).